 Fortunately, avoiding stuffiness doesn’t mean your brand voice should be silly or too casual—we certainly wouldn’t advise an architectural block company to use “LOL” or emojis on their website, for example.

 What companies should be seeking is authenticity, a real voice that comes from the very core of who you are.
 If your company wants to capture the Millennial market (and believe us, you do) authenticity is the only way to engage.
 Millennials demand a real voice because they expect to build personal relationships with companies.
 These types of voices are successful because they:

 Can't come from anyone else

 3 easy steps to create an authentic brand voice

 Write like your best rep speaks.

 Create a persona around how your very best sales rep connects with their customer and write to it.
 Smaller companies without a layered approval process have a real advantage over their heavily structured competitors.
 Developing a brand voice requires authenticity and should not mandate approval from every manager or it will lose the exact thing that makes it so good: a voice.

 If you want to be authentic, you’ll have to be okay with making a few mistakes.
-A millennial pointed out to me that they loved a certain brand because of their mistakes—it showed they were human and not a cold corporate entity.
+As millennials have often pointed out, they love certain brands because of their mistakes—it shows they are human and not a cold corporate entity.